 If a story sounds too good to be true, it usually is.
 Look for a respectable trading company if you’re looking for watch lists or data.
 Newsletters and mailing lists are the breeding grounds of manipulators and pumpers, typically.

-2. Watch out for the Pump and Dump
+Watch Out for the Pump and Dump

 These manipulators aren’t making money by trading the stocks they’re trying to get you to buy.
-Instead they make their money from being paid to get you to place the trade.
+Instead, they make their money from being paid to get you to place the trade.
 They get paid to advertise the stock.

-3. Look for Patterns When Swing Trading Penny Stocks
+Final Thoughts: Swing Trading Penny Stocks